CruxConnect/crux-docs/_ordering_supplier/allocate_order.md

 #### Order Item Object

 line_item_uuid
-: (string) The Order Item ID is the sku_id for the product purchased by the Retailer
+: (string) The line item uuid for the product purchased by the Retailer

 allocation
 : (object) The Allocation Object parameter includes the quantites accepted, rejected, and backordered.